Eric-Yan-742/Obsidian/Job/Interview.md

 Introduction: Hi I'm Eric.
 Now I'm a third year student studying in UC San Diego.
 I major in CS and math.
 I have course work in data structure, algorithm design, operating system, and a bunch of math classes.
 I did an internship at Xiaomi last year.
 I used Java with its web framework Springboot and MySQL.

 Internship at Xiaomi: The financial staff will upload many sales performance reports in excel sheets.
+They contain each employer's name, their sales revenue in the past month, and their positions etc. I need to download and parse the excel spreasheets.